 Distribution and status

-Found in the southern part of South Australia from the Flinders Ranges south to the upper South-east.
+Found in the southern part of South Australia from the Flinders Ranges to the upper South-east, growing on deep sands, sandy loams and shallow or stony soils, in mallee and drier woodland and scrub.
 Also found in New South Wales and Victoria.
 Native.
 Common in South Australia.
 Common in the other states.

 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, South Australian Arid Lands, South Australian Murray-Darling Basin, South East